shreyayayavr/textanalysispipeline/README.md

-# BlackOffer Internship Assessment
-This project is part of the BlackOffer Internship Assessment.
-It consists of two main Python scripts that:
 1. **Extract Articles** from a list of URLs provided in an Excel file.
 2. **Analyze Extracted Articles** using linguistic metrics, sentiment dictionaries, and stop words filtering.